adrianlzt/cerebro/bbdd/postgresql/partition.md

 Si intentamos crear una tabla para un rango donde un valor ya existe (en la tabla default se entiende) dará un error:
   ERROR:  updated partition constraint for default partition "history_default" would be violated by some row

+When an UPDATE causes a row to move from one partition to another, there is a chance that another concurrent UPDATE or DELETE will get a serialization failure error code 40001